 On the surface, deleting user accounts is easy.
-You may use the userdel command to do the job of removing a user's entries from /etc/passwd and, if the system uses shadow passwords, /etc/ shadow.
-The userdel command takes just one parameter: -r.
-This parameter causes the system to remove all files from the user's home directory, as well as the home directory itself.
-Thus, removing a user account such as sally is easily accomplished with the following command:
+You may use the userdel command to do the job of removing a user's entries from /etc/passwd and, if the system uses shadow passwords, /etc/shadow.
+The userdel command takes just three parameters:

+Remove user files The -r or --remove parameter causes the system to remove all files from the user's mail spool and home directory, as well as the home directory.